ARCHER2-HPC/archer2-docs/docs/known-issues/index.md

 We have seen cases when using the (non-default) UCX communications protocol where the peak in memory use is much higher than would be expected.
 This leads to jobs failing unexpectedly with an OOM (Out Of Memory) error.
 The workaround is to use Open Fabrics (OFI) communication protocol instead.
-OFI is the deafult protocol on ARCHER2 and so does not usually need to be explicitly loaded; but if you have UCX loaded, you can switch to OFI by adding the following lines to your submission script before you run your application:
+OFI is the default protocol on ARCHER2 and so does not usually need to be explicitly loaded; but if you have UCX loaded, you can switch to OFI by adding the following lines to your submission script before you run your application: